Please be aware that Government Guidelines do change from time to time, and please check the page ‘Ensuring we keep a safe environment‘

-- We do not wear shoes inside the centre, so thick socks or Soft woollen slippers (not sandals, or flip flops, or crocs or any harder soles than soft woollen or fake fur) for the centre
+- We do not wear shoes inside the centre, so socks with grips on soles or non-slip socks, Soft woollen slippers (not sandals, or flip flops, or crocs or any harder soles than soft woollen or fake fur) for the centre

 - Small plastic bottle for water (fresh spring water from taps at centre)

 - If Bikram classes on the schedule, a large bath towel to put over your mat

 - Alarm clock, shower gel, shampoo, toiletries (please bring environmentally friendly personal washing products)

 - Mobile phones don’t work, so please print and bring Detailed Directions

 Useful additional items to consider